WATCH: British Woman Gets Video Of Mountain Lion Right Outside Home In Boulder

 “Oh my God, oh my God,” you can hear Nina Isaacs say over and over in the short video.
 You can watch a longer version of the video in the YouTube player below but there is some explicit language.

-Toward the end of the video, the mountain lion pauses and seems to look right inside the house at Isaacs and her dog.READ MORE: Fluid Truck Remains In Colorado, Expands Headquarters To Bring 1,500 New Jobs To State
+Toward the end of the video, the mountain lion pauses and seems to look right inside the house at Isaacs and her dog.READ MORE: Denver Weather: More Snow!
+'Second Winter' Continues In Colorado Wednesday

 Isaacs came from London before Christmas and stayed because of the COVID-19 pandemic.
 Her mother’s home is in the Boulder foothills, off Lee Hill Road.